cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 versions, I could not find anything.
 So, it was clear I needed to patch and build my own kernel.

-The last time I compiled a kernel was about 15+ years ago with my first Arch installation!
-But, the current task did not seem so difficult and the patches were short so I decided to try.

-Not being familiar with the task, I followed a combination of [this guide](https://archived.forum.manjaro.org/t/how-to-compile-the-mainline-kernel-the-manjaro-way/51700/10) and [Patching_packages](https://wiki.archlinux.org/index.php/Patching_packages), the end result was as follows,
+I followed a combination of [this guide](https://archived.forum.manjaro.org/t/how-to-compile-the-mainline-kernel-the-manjaro-way/51700/10) and [Patching_packages](https://wiki.archlinux.org/index.php/Patching_packages), the end result was as follows,